frederic-perez/AmE-dictionary/data/dictionary.md

 __ornery__ _adj_ :three::hammer:
 __orographic cloud__ _n_ :two: A cloud whose form and extent is determined by the disturbing effects of orography upon the passing flow of air; because these clouds are linked with the form of the terrestrial relief, they generally move very slowly, if at all, although the winds at the same level may be very strong.
 __orography__ _n_ The study of the physical geography of mountains and mountain ranges.
+__orphic__ _adj_ Having an import not apparent to the senses nor obvious to the intelligence; beyond ordinary understanding. _Syn_ occult, mysterious, mystical, secret _The orphic symbols on the tome could only be deciphered by the blind wizard._
 __orphrery__
 __orthogonal__ _adj_ __2__ Not pertinent to the matter under consideration. _It would, said Aichele, but the whole discussion was orthogonal to the argument the petitioners had been making._
 __orthokeratology__